 - Participation fee of $150 plus $100 for an Open Work Permit Holder fee if taking part in the working holiday program

-If you do not have the required documents within the time you need to submit them (police checks, medical proof if applicable) you can upload a ‘Letter of Explanation’ (self-created) to explain why.
+Important!
+If you do not have the required documents within the time you need to submit them (police checks, medical proof if applicable) you should upload a ‘Letter of Explanation’ (self-created) to explain why.
+You will then be given a time extension for this section of the application.

-- Upload as much as you can and provide as much proof as you can regarding the missing documentation.
+- Provide as much proof as you can regarding the missing documentation (receipts, copy of emails sent to police).

 Stage six: Approval of IEC application